exakat/exakat/docs/Rules.rst

 ##############

 Global are useless in two cases.
-First, on super-globals, which are always globals, like $_GET.
+First, on super-globals, which are always globals, like `$_GET <http://php.net/manual/en/reserved.variables.get.php>`_.
 Secondly, on variables that are not used.

 .. code-block:: php